 Educational theories often seem to gravitate to extremes, but the most effective way to teach and test spelling is surely a combination of various methodologies.

-Rather than allowing teachers to use only one approach, whether that be phonics-based, context driven, or old-fashioned memorization, the ideal spelling education must surely combine all of these methods.
+Rather than allowing teachers to use only one approach, the ideal spelling education must surely combine a mixup of everything.

 To develop well-rounded, literate children and adults, it can only make sense to capitalize on every aspect of spelling and its related skills.

-The more times a student is exposed to a word, the more likely they remember it, and spelling success relies on the high-frequency input to build a strong foundation for later challenges.
+The more times a student practice to spell a word, the more likely they remember it, and spelling success relies on the high-frequency input to build a strong foundation for later challenges.

 Many of the problems related to traditional testing methods arise from inappropriate vocabulary choice, with low-frequency, difficult words chosen where a thorough grounding in more basic words would actually produce far better results.

-Researchers have found that when students are presented with words of an appropriate level, their learning success improves significantly, and they become far less stressed.
+Researchers have found that when students practice with words of an appropriate level, their learning success improves significantly.